Does Brita Filter Demineralize Water

 Another disadvantage of demineralized water is its potential for corrosion.
 Since all the minerals have been removed from the water, it can corrode pipes and other materials with which it comes into contact.
 This can lead to costly repairs or replacements and may even cause health risks as certain metals can leach into the water if pipes are corroded.
 Additionally, when used in industrial processes such as cooling towers or boilers, demineralized water can cause scale buildup on equipment over time which can reduce efficiency and increase maintenance costs.

-See also Is Distilled Water Toxic
+See also Is It Ok To Drink Distilled Water Everyday

 Finally, demineralized water has a low pH level which makes it more acidic than regular tap water.
 This low pH level increases the risk of skin irritation when used for bathing or showering.
 Additionally, acidic water can corrode metal fixtures in sinks and bathtubs over time leading to costly repairs or replacements.